Murgon Music Muster

 The Muster is an indoor event so you do not need to worry about the weather.
 The facilities at the Murgon Showgrounds include; limited powered camping sites, un-powered camping sites, hot showers and a caravan dump point.
 We offer reasonable rates for our camping sites.
 EFTPOS is also available at the gate.

-There will be a huge line up of invited artists with 3 headline acts on Friday and Saturday.
-A full list of artists will be released very soon.
+There will be a huge line up of invited artists on Friday and Saturday.
+For a full list of artists performing during the Muster, go to the 2013 MUSTER PAGE.

 Proceeds from the Muster are donated to local and regionally significant charities.
 Each year the Rotary Club of Murgon nominates at least two major beneficiaries who will benefit from the Muster.